Engine Clients

 Webhooks can be added/updated and removed via the Webhooks view.
 This view may not be visible to you if you are a user or an inviter and the administrator has not enabled this feature for you.
 As an administrator, you can also enable/disable the Webhook feature from this view.

 To clean up the results of your model runs and free up space in the database, use the Cleanup view.
-You can either remove files one by one or clean up multiple files at once by clicking the "Run housekeeping" button.
-This "housekeeping" dialog allows you to remove all files created more than x days ago and/or files created by users who have been removed from the system.
+You can either remove files one by one or clean up multiple files at once by clicking the "Run Housekeeping" button.
+This "Housekeeping" dialog allows you to remove all files created more than x days ago and/or files created by users who have been removed from the system.

 GAMS MIRO integration